Shellywell123/Grind-Boy.gb/README.md

 </a>

 ## Upcomming/Planned Development:
- - Charge to ollie, holding `INPUT_B` will cause sprite to bend down and bounce higher on release of `INPUT_B`
+ - Charge to ollie, holding `B` will cause sprite to bend down and bounce higher on release of `B`
- - Flip tricks (Kickflip/Treflip/hardflip etc - number of tricks is restricted by animation and control limitation of the GameBoy)
+ - Flip tricks `B`+`Direction` (Kickflip/Treflip/hardflip etc - number of tricks is restricted by animation and control limitation of the GameBoy)
  - Nollie
  - Improved Soundeffects (Pop/Landing/Rolling/Grinding)
  - Lofi/Hip-Hop Music/themetune